-Mr. Lipman's current research involves the STEP File Analyzer, model-based engineering, GD&T, data exchange standards, interoperability, and additive manufacturing standards development.
+Mr. Lipman's current research involves the STEP File Analyzer and Viewer, QIF PMI Report software, model-based engineering (MBE), GD&T, data exchange standards, interoperability, and additive manufacturing standards development.

 Previously, while working in the Building and Fire Research Lab (BFRL) at NIST, Mr. Lipman developed SteelVis, a viewer for CIS/2 (CIMsteel Integration Standards) files, which can also translate them to IFC (Industry Foundation Classes) files.
 He also developed the IFC File Analyzer, which generates a spreadsheet from an IFC file.
 CIS/2 and IFC are data exchange formats used in the building and construction industries.